christopher-kwok/integrating-dbr-into-shopify-store/README.md

 ## Prerequisites and Limitations:

-- A Shopify web store.
+- You require a Shopify web store.
+If you prefer not to modify your production store, please create a trial store.
-- All the sample code was created based on the Dawn theme version 13.0.0.
+- All the sample code was created based on the Dawn theme version 13.0.x.
 It is not guaranteed to work with other versions and themes.
 - It is recommended to create a new store using the Dawn theme to evaluate the sample code before modifying your production site.
 - The key `DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9` specified in the sample code serves as a test license valid for 24 hours, applicable to any newly authorized browser.
 To test DBR-JS further, you can request a [30-day free trial license via the Dynamsoft website](https://www.dynamsoft.com/customer/license/trialLicense?ver=10.0.20&utm_source=shopify&product=dbr&package=js).